Chloe Cole: Lawsuit

 According to the lawsuit, Cole's care included "off label" treatment and "amounted to medical experimentation."
-According to the suit, Cole was not given adequate information to provide informed consent to her hormone therapy and later developed joint pain, weak bone density, and ongoing urinary tract infections.
-Cole says that doctors did not inform her parents (or other parents) of alternative, less invasive treatments like psychiatric care, and that they told her that her gender dysphoria would "never resolve unless she chemically and surgically transitioned".
-The case is the second known lawsuit filed in the United States on this topic; Camille Kiefel, a 32-year-old woman, filed a similar case in Multnomah County, Oregon, in 2022.
+According to the suit, Cole was not given adequate information to provide informed consent to her hormone therapy and later developed joint pain, osteoporosis, and ongoing urinary tract infections.
+The complaint states that doctors did not inform her parents of alternative, less invasive treatments like psychiatric care, and that they told her that her gender dysphoria would "never resolve unless she chemically and surgically transitioned," and subjected the family to intense pressure by falsely warning that Cole was at high risk of suicide unless she transitioned, presenting transition as the only option, and giving her parents the ultimatum: "would you rather have a dead daughter or a live son?"
+According to the suit, this "unethical form of coercion" backed the family "into a corner" with "no option but to continue moving forward with transition and surgery."

 The San Francisco Chronicle described Cole's case as a "political touchstone for conservative groups pushing against transgender rights and access to gender-affirming care for young people."
-The Economist opined that, should detransitioning suits such as Cole's be successful, insurers could come to regard gender transition treatments as a liability, which would raise the treatment costs and make providers more careful about advertising; it added that, if the facts of the case were as claimed, that could cause rethinking of how care is currently provided.
+The Economist opined that, should detransitioning lawsuits such as Cole's be successful, insurers could come to regard gender transition treatments as a liability, which would raise the treatment costs and make providers more careful about advertising; it added that, if the facts of the case were as claimed, that could cause rethinking of how care is currently provided.